Cosmetic Dentistry & General Dentistry located in Kenosha, WI

 In necrotizing periodontitis, tissue and bone loss is quite rapid.
 This form of the disease is rare and most common in smokers, people with HIV, and patients with a suppressed immune system.

-No matter what type of periodontal disease you’re facing, Dr. Danielewicz is here to help you stop its progression now.
+No matter what type of periodontal disease you’re facing, Dr. Danielewicz is here to help you stop or minimize its progression now.

 Periodontal disease treatment starts with improved oral health care.
 Dr. Danielewicz may recommend a more extensive daily dental care routine, and you may need to use a microbial mouthwash daily.